koenrane/KR-new-site/content/attainable-utility-preservation-scaling-to-superhuman.md

 This equation (2) should rule out tricks like [those pointed out by Stuart Armstrong](https://www.lesswrong.com/posts/sYjCeZTwA84pHkhBJ/attainable-utility-has-a-subagent-problem).
 To see this, imagine the AUP agent builds a subagent to make $Q^*_{R}(s,a) \approx Q^*_{R}(s, \varnothing)$ for all future $s,a$, in order to neutralize the penalty term.
 This means it can't make the penalty vanish without destroying its ability to better optimize its primary reward, as the (potentially catastrophically) powerful subagent makes sure the penalty term stays neutralized.

-But why would the AUP agent build this subagent at all – how does that benefit it?[^2]
+Consider - why would the AUP agent build this subagent at all?[^2]

 ## Reward advantage penalization